restfb/restfb.github.io/_includes/documentation/messenger-mediatemplate.md

 See <a target="_blank" href="https://developers.facebook.com/docs/messenger-platform/send-messages/template/media" class="label label-primary">Messenger Platform API</a>

-With the messenger platform 2.2 the new media template type was introduced.
-This template allows the developer to send a message with animated content like video or animated gif.
-Additionally buttons are allowed as optional interaction elements.
+With the Messenger Platform 2.2, the new media template type was introduced.
+This template allows the developer to send a message with animated content like a video or an animated gif.
 The animation is shown directly in the message thread.
+Additionally, buttons are available as optional interaction elements.

-Here, you see an example of this template type:
+An example of this template type follows:

 {% highlight java %}
 MediaAttachment.MediaTemplateElement mediaTemplateElement =
      new MediaTemplateUrlElement("https://business.facebook.com/<PAGE_NAME>/videos/<NUMERIC_ID>");

-// the MediaAttachment contains a list of MediaTemplateElements MediaAttachment attachment = new MediaAttachment(Collections.singletonList(mediaTemplateElement));
+// the MediaAttachment contains a list of MediaTemplateElement MediaAttachment attachment = new MediaAttachment(Collections.singletonList(mediaTemplateElement));
 Message recipient = new Message(attachment);
 {% endhighlight %}

-If a button is added to the `MediaTemplateElement` the example code looks this:
+If a button is added to the `MediaTemplateElement`, the example code looks this:

 {% highlight java %}
 WebButton button = new WebButton("Title", "<WEB_URL>");